SUSE/caaspv3-rfc/rfc-template.md

 ## Introduction

+This section targets end users, operators, PM, SEs and anyone else that might need a quick explaination of your proposed change.

 ### Problem description

-A detailed description of the problem.
+Why do we want this change and what problem are we trying to address?

 ### Proposed change

-A brief summary of the proposed change - the 10,000 ft view.
+A brief summary of the proposed change - the 10,000 ft view on what it will change once this change is implemented.

 ## Detailed RFC

+In this section of the document the target audience is the dev team.
+Upon reading this section each engineer should have a rather clear picture of what needs to be done in order to implement the described feature.

+### Proposed change (Detailed)

 This section is freeform - you should describe your change is as much detail as possible.

-## Concerns
+Please also ensure to include any context or background info here.
+For example, do we have existing components which can be reused or altered.

+By reading this section, each team memeber should be able to know what exactly you're planning to change and how.

+### Dependencies

+Highlight how the change may affect the rest of the product (new components, modifications in other areas), or other teams/products.

+### Concerns and Unresolved Questions

-List any concerns, unknowns, etc.
+List any concerns, unknowns, and generally unresolved questions etc.

+## Alternatives

+List any alternatives considered, and the reasons for choosing this option over them.

 ## Revision History: